 Homework: There is an online homework assignment for each section that is covered during the semester.
-All of the homework assignments need to be completed by 11:59pm on Dec.
-4th.
+All of the homework assignments need to be completed by 11:59pm on August 10th.
 They will be your main source of practice for the quizzes.
 You can work on a homework assignment as many times as you want to improve your grade up until the due date.
 Your homework average will count 20% of your final grade.

-Chapter Quizzes: There will be online quizzes over each of the chapters covered in this course.
+Chapter Quizzes: There will be online quizzes over some of the chapters covered in this course.
 Unlike the homework, the quizzes can only be attempted once (see make-up section below), and they are timed.
 You will have 120 minutes (the same amount of time you would get in a face-toface course) to complete each quiz once you start.
 There is no way to save your progress and return at a later time to finish.
 You must make sure that when you start a quiz you have enough time to complete it.
-Also make sure that when you are done you hit the "Submit Test" button or else it may not record your grade, and you may not be permitted to access it again.
-Also if you accidentally close the quiz window or click a link that takes you away from the quiz, you will be locked out of the quiz and may not be permitted to access it again.
+Also make sure that when you are done you hit the "Submit Test" button or else it may not record your grade, and you will not be permitted to access it again.
+Also if you accidentally close the quiz window or click a link that takes you away from the quiz, you will be locked out and may not be permitted to access it again.
 The quizzes will look exactly like the homework problems for the sections covered.
-The quizzes must be completed by 11:59pm on Dec.
-4th.
-Each quiz will count 15% of your final grade.
+The quizzes must be completed by 11:59pm on August 10th.
+Each quiz will count 20% of your final grade.
 Final Exam: There will be a comprehensive final exam.
 It will be done online and will also be timed.
 You will have 120 minutes to complete the final exam.
-The problems on the test will look like the quiz problems from the previous units.
-The final exam will be due by 11:59pm on Dec. $6^{\text{th}}$ .
+The problems on the test will look like the quiz problems from the previous chapters.
+The final exam will be due by 11:59pm on August 11th.
 It will count as 20% of your final grade.

-You can check your grades using the "Gradebook" button on the left side of the MathLab component.
+You can check your grades using the "Gradebook" button on the left side of MyMathLab.
 The standard grading scale applies: